7 Ways to Conserve Water Outdoors

 Install a Soil Moisture, Rain, Wind, or Wi-Fi Weather Sensor:

 A soil moisture sensor displays the moisture content in the soil so you know when water’s needed—and when it’s not.
 Some systems use the water content information to automatically either allow or bypass scheduled irrigation cycles.
 A rain sensor automatically shuts off your sprinkler system when it rains, so you don't have to worry when you're home or away.
 When a certain amount of rainfall is detected, a signal is transmitted to interrupt regularly scheduled irrigation sessions.
 A wind sensor adjusts your irrigation program in response to real-time evapotranspiration data (such as wind velocity, rainfall, and humidity levels) gathered in your yard.
 The most advanced technology uses weather data to optimize watering.
 By connecting through your home’s wi-fi, real-time weather data and soil loss calculations are used to adjust duration and frequency to keep your yard healthy in any weather condition.
-And there’s an easy to use interface accessible on your smartphone or tablet.
+And there’s an easy-to-use interface accessible on your smartphone or tablet.

 Upgrade to More Efficient Sprinklers and Hoses:

 Don’t have an automatic sprinkler system?
 Invest in water-wise sprinklers and hoses.
 Oscillating sprinklers with adjustable widths and timers to automatically shut off the sprinkler keep water on the lawn without over-watering.
-Circular tree soaker hoses fit around trunks and slowly delivers water to minimize runoff.
+Circular tree soaker hoses fit around trunks and slowly deliver water to minimize runoff.

 Water the Roots: